 What are the career opportunities of this subject?

 Careers in the creative industries now represent over 20% of jobs in the UK today.
 Due to this, fashion/textiles, photography, television and film, advertising, theatre, illustration, interior/commercial design, and architecture are all excellent career paths.
 Qualifications in this area are also useful in all careers where imagination and presentation skills are required.

 What ‘out-of-classroom’ or extra-curricular learning experiences will my child get?

-Students at both key stages have the opportunity to access the art department during lunchtimes and afterschool.
-We also look forward to establishing greater links with local artists and art galleries in 2018-2019.
+Students at both key stages have the opportunity to access the art department during lunchtimes and after school.
+We also look forward to establishing greater links with local artists and art galleries in 2020-2021.